sweavo/devops-course-starter/pull_request_template.md

 ## App

-- [ ] You can run your app, add an item, then change its status, and those changes are persisted (on your Trello board)
-- [ ] You can create a new to-do item and see it immediately appear on the page
+- [ ] You can create a new to-do item and see it immediately appear on the page (regression test)

 ## Tech debt